-Alpha VME platforms are configured to accept slave block transfers (SBLTs) with data widths of D08, D16, D32, or D64 during adapter initialization.
-After the SBC has mapped its memory onto the VMEbus by using the dma\map\alloc and dma\map\load routines, no other user interaction is needed.
+Alpha VME platforms are configured during adapter initialization to accept slave block transfers (SBLTs) with data widths of D08, D16, D32, or D64.
+After the SBC has mapped its memory onto the VMEbus by using the dma_map_alloc and dma_map_load routines, no other user interaction is needed.
+For information on calling the dma_map_alloc and dma_map_load routines, see the corresponding reference pages in the Device Driver Kit (available separately from the base operating system).